cmchenry/HumanActivityRecognition/Readme.md

 ####Running the Code
 The following are the required steps to run the script:

+1. Download this Github repository: https://github.com/cmchenry/HumanActivityRecognition.git
-1. Install Install R 3.1.1 "Sock it to Me"
+2. Install Install R 3.1.1 "Sock it to Me"
-2. Install RStudio 0.98.1062
+3. Install RStudio 0.98.1062
-3. Open the "human-activity-recognition.Rproject"
+4. Open the "human-activity-recognition.Rproject"
+5. Obtain the "plyr" package by running `install.packages("plyr")` at the R Console.
-4. In the R Console, run source("run_analysis.R")
+6. In the R Console, run `source("run_analysis.R")`
-5. The output will be a file in the project directory called, "tidy_wearable_ordered.txt"
+7. The output will be a file in the project directory called, "tidy_wearable_ordered.txt"

 ####Tranformations a Create Tidy Dataset
-The following were the transformations of the source data to the resulting tidy dataset:
+The following were the transformations of the source data used to create the resulting tidy dataset:

 1. Loaded and combined source Subject data:
     * subject_test.txt